This post may contain affiliate links. Please read our disclosure policy.

 In the Slow Cooker

-Follow these steps to make the Wendy’s Chili copycat recipe in the crock pot:
+Follow these steps to make this recipe for Wendys chili in the crock pot:

 - Brown the beef as directed in steps 1 and 2.
 Drain excess fat if necessary.

-- Scrap the browned beef into the crockpot and add the ingredients listed in steps 3 and 4.
+- Scrape the browned beef into the crockpot and add the ingredients listed in steps 3 and 4.

 - Cook on LOW for 4-6 hours or on HIGH for 2-3 hours.

-BEEF: If you happen to have leftover hamburgers, this is the dish to make.
+Ground beef.
+If you happen to have leftover hamburger patties, this is the dish to make.
 After all, in an effort to reduce food waste, Wendy’s developed this recipe using leftover cooked burgers.

 - Add in chopped jalapenos or increase the amount of cayenne pepper.